 Everything around us—including us—is made of chemicals.
 Chemical changes can be used to produce all kinds of useful products.
 Chemical engineers discover and manufacture better plastics, paints, fuels, fibers, medicines, fertilizers, semiconductors, paper, and all other kinds of chemicals.
 Chemical engineers also play an important role in protecting the environment, inventing cleaner technologies, calculating environmental impacts, and studying the fate of chemicals in the environment.

 What would it feel like to have the expertise to build a school that could withstand an earthquake, a road system that puts an end to chronic traffic jams, or a sports stadium that offers everyone a great view?
-As a civil engineer, your job would be to oversee the construction of the buildings and infrastructure that make up our world: highways, skyscrapers, railways, bridges, and water reservoirs, as well as some of the most spectacular and high-profile of all engineering feats—think of the world’s tallest building, the towering Taipei 101 in Asia, or the Chunnel, the thirty-one-mile-long tunnel beneath the English Channel.
+As a civil engineer, your job would be to oversee the construction of the buildings and infrastructure that make up our world: highways, skyscrapers, railways, bridges, and water reservoirs, as well as some of the most spectacular and high-profile of all engineering feats—think of the world’s tallest building, the towering Burj Khalifa in Dubai, or the Chunnel, the thirty-one-mile-long tunnel beneath the English Channel.
 Civil engineers are fond of saying that it’s architects who put designs on paper, but it’s engineers who actually get things built.

 Computer engineering is the design, construction, implementation, and maintenance of computers and computer-controlled equipment for the benefit of humankind.
 Most universities offer computer engineering as either a degree program of its own or as a sub-discipline of electrical engineering.
 With the widespread use and integration of computers into our everyday lives, it’s hard to separate what an electrical engineer needs to know and what a computer engineer needs to know.
 Because of this, several universities offer a dual degree in both electrical and computer engineering.